-People often label blogging this way because at first glance it seems easy (I was once one of them too).
+People often label blogging this way because at first glance it seems easy.

 Little do they know that blogging requires an army of technical skills, countless hours of researching, and unstoppable dedication to be done right.

-Every job that seems to pay “unfairly high” salaries is worth a deeper look, usually, public opinion has no fundaments on what lies behind the scenes.
+Every job that seems to pay “unfairly high” salaries is worth a deeper look.
+Usually, public opinion is nothing but speculation on what lies behind the scenes.